DeltaVCode/cr-201-2017/class-08-forms-events/README.md

 <a id="code"></a>
 ### Live code

-This code demo is to help students be ready to complete the first assignment, and also to show off some functionality of the REPL and Chrome Developer Tools.
+This code demo is to help students be ready to complete today's assignment, and also to show off some functionality of the REPL and Chrome Developer Tools.

 [-top-](#top)